xxjt123xx-zz/microservice-health-status/README.md

 # microservice-health-status-ddzmps

 A simple example of how to leverage some nice components that make your app come together quickly and look great.
-1. Bootstrap for styles : tabs, table, highlightin
+1. Bootstrap for styles : tabs, table, highlighting
 2. Fontawesome for icons
 3. Highcharts for sparklines